cgarciae/quantile-regression/README.md

 ```

 ## Loss Landscape
-Now that we have this lets explore the error landscape for a particular set of predictions.
-Here we will generate values in the interval $[10, 20]$ and for a particular value of
-$q$ (0.8 by default) we will compute the total error for all values that $f(x)$ could take
+Now that we have this function lets explore the error landscape for a particular set of predictions.
+Here we will generate values for `y_true` in the range $[10, 20]$ and for a particular value of $q$ (0.8 by default) we will compute the total error you would get for each value `y_pred` could take.
+Ideally we want to find the the value of `y_pred` where the error is the smallest.
-within this range.

 ```python